CaptainACQ/f22raptor/README.md

 * Textures need created for the underside of the aircraft.
 I just copied the one I created for the top.
 I also need to create textures for the inside of the VTails as I just copied the ones I made for the outsides.

+* If the roll rate in the flight model is increased to a realistic level for a figter, at max roll the jet goes to a 30+ degree AoA and stalls.
+Bug seems to be MSFS related as I've tried all different combinations of settings and can't keep it from loosing control.
+I have it set to a lower roll rate to keep it manageable.

 Changes:
 * 12/28 - Further increased pitch and roll stability.